 Older dogs will have accidents from time to time.
 So making sure that you have a bed that specifically can be washed is important.
 In any description of a bed you’re choosing, it’ll state whether the bed is machine washable.
 If you know that you’re going to be washing it consistently, look for one with a removable lining and one that may be water resistant if they tend to pee the bed often.

 I’ve shopped at several venues for dog beds and some venues have great deals on beds, others do not.
 Local pet stores in Alaska tend to be very expensive, so I shop online more often than not.
 Bitch New York seems to have some of the best beds because they hold up to the test of time and they’re washable!

 Unfortunately, in Alaska, the local stores can over charge often and dog beds are no exception to this.
-The last time I bought a dog bed up here for $30 USD, it was the cheapest cotton stuffing possible and within the first wash cycle, it died a horrible death to never go back to being remotely flat again.
+The last time I bought a dog bed up here for $30 USD, it was the cheapest cotton stuffing possible.
+Within the first wash cycle, it died a horrible death to never go back to being remotely flat again.

 Big VS Small Dogs.

-I have small dogs as well as large dogs, and my small dogs actually all sleep with us so I’ve never felt inclined to buying them a bed.
+I have small dogs as well as large dogs.
+My small dogs actually all sleep with us so I’ve never felt inclined to buying them a bed.
 They simply use my pillow at their leisure.
-However, for my older, large dog, she has to have a bed and always has.
-When she was a pup, she would jump on my bed, yank my blankets all around, clawing them to the floor and I would come home to find that my blankets had become her dog bed on the floor.
+However, for my older, larger dog, she has to have a bed and always has.
+When she was a pup, she would jump on my bed and yank my blankets all around.
+Clawing them to the floor, I would come home to find that my blankets had become her dog bed on the floor.